 K and I recently bought an investment property to house hack.
 This is the 2nd post of a new series on strategy and tactics for how to house hack in an expensive market, using our own example as a case study.
-Check out all the posts in this series:

 My wife and I recently bought a 4-plex.
 We knew the area pretty well already so we had a little bit of an information advantage when due diligencing the property.